How to Track Calories with the Apple Watch

 - Check the numbers for “Active Energy” (the calories you’ve burned while working out) and “Resting Energy” (the calories you’ve burned at rest).
-If you add those together, you’ll get a good estimate for the total number of calories you’re burning each day and then you can adjust your diet as necessary to reach your goal of losing, gaining, or maintaining weight.
-You can also use the calendar at the top of the screen to view this information for any previous days.
+If you add those together, you’ll get a good estimate for the total number of calories you’re burning each day.
+For many of us, this information will fluctuate from day to day, so you can also use the calendar at the top of the screen to view this information for any previous days.

 If you’d like a more comprehensive explanation for what Apple means by “Resting” or “Active,” the health app will show you a description if you tap on either of those categories.

 So for example, if I were as active every day as I was on October 25th, my Apple Watch thinks I could consume almost 2600 calories per day and still maintain my weight.
-(Geez, I want to be that busy so I can actually eat that much!)
-Of course, if you would like to be even more accurate with these numbers, you could add up a week’s worth and divide by seven to use an average of how you performed over the course of that week.
+Of course, if you would like to be even more accurate with these numbers, you could add up a week’s worth and divide by seven to use an average of how you performed over the course of the week.

-Finally, it’s important to know that your Watch is using the age, height, weight, and gender info that you’ve provided to calculate these numbers.
-To make sure that information is correct, or to change it as your weight or age changes, launch the Apple Watch app on your iPhone and head to My Watch > Health > Edit.
+Finally, it’s important to know that your Apple Watch is using the age, height, weight, and gender info that you’ve provided to calculate these numbers.
+Setting up that information on the iPhone is important, but the Apple watch can monitor that information directly.
+To make sure that information is correct, or to change it as your weight or age changes, follow these instructions: